junqilu/Marginalia/README.md

    <img src="readme_imgs/overlay_result_img.jpg" width="500">
    </div>

+Representative output from Marginalia is shown above.
+The outermost magenta–yellow contour delineates the full cellular boundary, while regions where a magenta concavity connects with a yellow edge correspond to margin regions containing signals of interest.

 ## Input image requirements

 * This extension has been tested to work successfully on .lcm and .czi files formats